 Cloud service providers, big and small, provide organizations with cost-effective, feature-rich options when it comes to data backup.
 But, if you're like me, you see the cloud as just another off-site location, with every vendor telling you that its way of doing backups is the right way.

-So, what's the difference between off-site backup and cloud backup?
+So what's the difference between cloud backup and off-site backup?
 And, more importantly, which approach is right for your organization?

 The term off-site backup can have a range of specific executions, but the general definition involves placing copies of your backup data in an alternate location, on media such as tapes, as part of your disaster recovery plan.
 The sole focus is to establish an ability to recover data should there be a loss of location.
 I see off-site backups as being purely storage-oriented.